-New Michigan Transfer Agreement (Beginning Fall 2014)
+Michigan Transfer Agreement

-In 2012 the Michigan legislature included language in the community college appropriations bill calling for improvement in the transferability of college courses between Michigan colleges and universities by revising the MACRAO Agreement.
-The Michigan Transfer Agreement has been created in an effort to increase the transferability of lower level general education courses across all Michigan's public institutions.
+In 2012, the Michigan legislature included language in the community college appropriations bill calling for improvement in the transferability of college courses between Michigan colleges and universities by revising the MACRAO Agreement.
+The Michigan Transfer Agreement was created in an effort to increase the transferability of lower level general education courses across all Michigan's public institutions.
 To fulfill the Michigan Transfer Agreement, student must successfully complete at least 30 credits, with at least a 2.0 GPA in each course.
 These credits should be met according to the following distribution:

-- 1 course in English Composition - A second course in English Composition or 1 course in Communications

-- 1 course in one of the following Mathematics pathways: College Algebra or Statistics or Quantitative Reasoning or an upper level course in one of these subject areas - 2 courses in Social Science (from two disciplines) - 2 courses in Humanities and Fine Arts (from two disciplines and excluding studio and performance classes) - 2 courses in Natural Sciences including one with laboratory experience (from two disciplines)
+- 1 course in English composition - A second course in English composition or 1 course in communications - 1 course in one of the following Mathematics pathways: College algebra or statistics or quantitative reasoning or an upper level course in one of these subject areas - 2 courses in social science (from two disciplines) - 2 courses in humanities and fine arts (from two disciplines and excluding studio and performance classes) - 2 courses in natural sciences including one with laboratory experience (from two disciplines)